 Make sure both you and your graduation supervisor sign the form.
+If you did not yet decide on your graduation supervisor, the form should be signed by your mentor.
 Submit a signed paper version at the student administration and a digital version (in Word-format, without signatures) to: studadm.win@tue.nl.

-102 Graduation checklist
+112 Graduation checklist